yzziizzy/EACSMB/DEVELOPMENT.md

 ## Textures
 ### From File
-PNG files can be loaded.
+PNG and JPEG files can be loaded.
 All textures will be converted to RGBA8. *They must be a **square power of two**.*
 ### Procedural Generation
 Working but few operations.
 Prefixing the config texture path with "$" indicates a procedural config.
 See `texgen.[ch]`